jselmani/Cyclops/README.md

 ## Technical Overview

+This project consists of several components including the **front-end interfaces** for the students and administrator to access and perform the use cases, a **back-end (database)** component to store the extracted data from the Oculus Rift and its peripheral technology.
+The **hosting** of the database will be local to the administrators machine.

+In this technical overview, we will list these components and their requirements, and discuss the technologies and their uses in order to run the program smoothly.

+### Components and Requirements

 #### The Oculus Rift
 * Components of the Rift:
 	* OLED panel for each eye – resolution of 1080×1200 with refresh rate of 90 Hz each panel.